enzo-project/enzo-e/doc/source/design/design-flux.rst

 ==========

-We develop the interfaces for the flux-related classes below, starting with the top-level :p:`EnzoMethodFluxCorrect`, then the progressively higher-level :p:`Face`, :p:`FaceFluxes`, and :p:`FluxData` classes.
+We develop the interfaces for the flux-related classes below, starting with the top-level :p:`MethodFluxCorrect`, then the progressively higher-level :p:`Face`, :p:`FaceFluxes`, and :p:`FluxData` classes.

 ---------------------------
-EnzoMethodFluxCorrect class
+MethodFluxCorrect class
 ---------------------------

-The :p:`EnzoMethodFluxCorrect` class is a Cello :p:`Method`, whose main virtual method is :p:`compute(Block)`.
+The :p:`MethodFluxCorrect` class is a Cello :p:`Method`, whose main virtual method is :p:`compute(Block)`.
 This operates on some subset of Fields and Particle types on a Block, and will include new operations on fluxes as well.
-The :p:`EnzoMethodFluxCorrect` method communicates fluxes between neighboring blocks to ensure consistency between processes, and computes and applies appropriate flux-correction operations to required Fields values along block interfaces.
+The :p:`MethodFluxCorrect` method communicates fluxes between neighboring blocks to ensure consistency between processes, and computes and applies appropriate flux-correction operations to required Fields values along block interfaces.

-Since the :p:`EnzoMethodFluxCorrect` class is inherited from the Cello :p:`Method` class, the public interface for this class is already prescribed.
-The two methods in the interface are the constructor :p:`EnzoMethodFluxCorrect()` used to initialize the required communication, and :p:`EnzoMethodFluxCorrect::compute(Block)` which implements flux correction on a given Block.
+Since the :p:`MethodFluxCorrect` class is inherited from the Cello :p:`Method` class, the public interface for this class is already prescribed.
+The two methods in the interface are the constructor :p:`MethodFluxCorrect()` used to initialize the required communication, and :p:`MethodFluxCorrect::compute(Block)` which implements flux correction on a given Block.
 (The other virtual function in the :p:`Method` interface is :p:`timestep()`, which is not required for flux-correction.)